The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 • Human Support: Providing empathetic and understanding guidance fosters a supportive environment that values personal well-being and professional development.

-With passive learning alone, execution suffers.
+Execution suffers with passive learning alone.
 It comes from a mindset that "they just have to get through it."
 However, an integrated system fostering passive to active learning incorporating microlearning cultivates mastery and sales success.

 Now, let’s examine common obstacles before exploring solutions...